kw90/pandoc-latex-docker/README.md

-# Container for converting Markdown to LaTeX Beamer PDF files for quick presentations
+# Convert Markdown to Nearly Every Format

+This container converts easy-to-read and -write Markdown to nearly every thinkable format (best used for presentations or documentations).

-## Getting started
+## Getting Started

-### Build container yourself
+### Build Container Yourself

 Clone the Repository and enter the directory